 IT managers want a system that can integrate DNS and DHCP effectively so that changes in IP addressing can be recognized instantly.
 Nothing radical – there have long been solutions for managing IP resources more efficiently.
 However, few are capable of simplifying network management functions, and almost none have been designed for the speed and scalability requirements that moving to a cloud-driven implementation brings.

 DDI – The foundation for flexibility and control across IP networks

-In the early days of cloud computing, much attention was focused on cost savings, but CIOs have realized that what really makes a difference is the way that cloud offers a great deal more flexibility in deployment and management of resources.
-However, this can only be achieved by integration and automation of DDI with the cloud orchestration process to accelerate provisioning and deprovisioning of VMs.
+In the early days of cloud computing, much attention was focused on cost savings, but CIOs have realized that what makes a difference is the way that the cloud offers a great deal more flexibility in the deployment and management of resources.
+However, this can only be achieved by integration and automation of DDI with the cloud orchestration process to accelerate the provisioning and de-provisioning of VMs.
 In effect, DDI becomes a prerequisite for efficiently managing distributed infrastructure on top of multiple cloud providers.